Causal Inference Under Approximate Neighborhood Interference: Setup

 and $t,t' \in \mathcal{T}$.
-This contrasts the expected response of unit $i$ under two different values of the exposure mapping.
+This is the difference in unit $i$'s expected response under two different values of the exposure mapping.
 The estimand of interest is the average effect

-what \cite{savje2019causal} calls a ``misspecification-robust exposure effect.''
-This is analogous to estimands proposed by \cite{hudgens2008toward} but generalized to allow for an incomplete network.
+also studied by \cite{savje2021causal} and analogous to estimands proposed by \cite{hudgens2008toward} but generalized to allow for an incomplete network.
 We refer to these references for more detailed discussion of interpretation, but the idea is analogous to \eqref{parsimony}, which is to compare the average outcomes of units under two different values of the exposure mapping.

-Recall $T_i \equiv T(i, \bm{D}, \bm{A})$, and define the generalized propensity score
+Recall $T_i \equiv T(i, \bm{D}, \bm{A})$, and define the generalized propensity score \citep{imbens2000role}

 We estimate $\tau(t,t')$ using the standard IPW estimator, which is unbiased: